Operations Research with Engineering

 Doctor of Philosophy in Operations Research with Engineering

-The ORWE PhD allows students to complete an interdisciplinary doctoral degree in Operations Research with Engineering by taking courses and conducting research in eight departments/divisions: Applied Mathematics and Statistics, Electrical Engineering, Computer Sciences, Civil and Environmental Engineering, Economics & Business, Mining Engineering, Mechanical Engineering, and Metallurgical & Materials Engineering.
+The ORWE PhD allows students to complete an interdisciplinary doctoral degree in Operations Research with Engineering by taking courses and conducting research in eight departments/divisions: Applied Mathematics and Statistics, Electrical Engineering, Computer Sciences, Civil and Environmental Engineering, Economics and Business, Mining Engineering, Mechanical Engineering, and Metallurgical and Materials Engineering.

 Specialty Requirements

 Doctoral students develop a customized curriculum to fit their needs.
 The degree requires a minimum of 72 graduate credits that includes coursework and a thesis.
-Coursework is valid for nine years towards a PhD degree; any exceptions must be approved by the Director of the ORWE program and by the student's adviser.
+Coursework is valid for nine years toward a PhD degree; any exceptions must be approved by the director of the ORWE program and by the student's adviser.

 Credit requirements